top of page

 WHAT CUTTING THE FAT ALSO LOOK LIKE FOR YOU:

-1. SEO (So everybody on-board?)
+1. SEO (So everybody on board?)

 Cru Nonpareil is Trinidad and Tobago’s first luxury shoe brand for men, but establishing brand clarity within the first 3 years of the business was foundational to what people see the brand as today.
+Meanwhile, many emerging businesses during those initial years vanished after COVID.

 Someone can pay me 15K now for visual branding, but proof of concept within the first 3 years of my business was foundational to what I’m able to charge in the middle of an economic crisis.